How to Mount Linux File System on Windows 11 via WSL

 wsl --mount \\.\PHYSICALDRIVE1 --partition 1

-After mounting your Linux drive, you can easily access its files in Windows File Explorer by looking for the Linux node in the left pane or typing ‘\\wsl$\\\\mnt’ into the address bar.
+After mounting the Linux drive, files become accessible in Windows File Explorer by locating the Linux node in the left pane or typing '\\wsl$\\\\mnt' into the address bar.

 \\wsl$\<DistroName>\mnt